kevincure/ModernSlides/README.md

       PrintNote: notes about the slide to appear only when printed from the 'print' button in Edit (if you print directly from the slides, you won't get these) (P:)

-      Image: image-url.jpg (or a weblink to jpg/png/gif), An optional caption for image after the comma (I:)
+      Image: image-url.jpg (or a weblink to jpg/png/gif), An optional caption for image after the comma (I:).
+Images can also be pasted in with Ctrl-C, in which case they will saved browser-side and will download with your slide text automatically in a .zip.
+You can click the "images" list to delete any of these if you no longer need them.

       FullScreenWebsite: https://example.com.
 If the website shows as broken, it is being blocked on the other website's end.
 Your personal website should work fine.
 You can use this to embed a Youtube video including the start time by clicking 'share' and then 'embed' and copying the embed url on Youtube.
 (F:)